Sunday sermon topics and services

 Boger's Chapel United Methodist Church

 1775 Flowes Store Road East, Concord.
 Pastor: Rev. Gary MacDonald.
 Morning Outdoor Worship at 10 a.m.
 Bring a chair or listen from your vehicle at 87.9 FM.
-Please love your neighbor by following social distancing protocols.
-Also connect via Zoom or facebook.com/bogerschapel.umc.
-Sermon: “A Matter of Interpretation.”
-Scripture: Acts 8:26-40.
+Also connect via Zoom or facebook.com/bogerschapel.umc Guest Preacher: Dr. Heidi Miller of Pfeiffer University.
+Sermon: “God’s Spirit Pouring Out in Surprising Places.”
+Scripture: Acts 10:44-48.

 Crossroads Church

 220 George W. Liles Pkwy., Concord.
 Pastor: Lowell McNaney.
-Live worship streamed on Facebook, Crossroads Concord CShurch app or mycrossroads.co website at 9:30 a.m. and 11:11 a.m.
+Live worship streamed on Facebook, Crossroads Concord Church app or mycrossroads.co website at 9:30 a.m. and 11:11 a.m.

 Epworth United Methodist Church